novix-sa/Pyplan/docs/User Guide/Model.md

 # Model
 Pyplan structure code trough nodes.
-Nodes are the su
+The Python code is included asNodes are the su
 ## Model Creation
 ### Creating a new model
 ### Default imports